ThanosEL/ThanosEL/README.md

 ---

-> The system isn’t broken.
+> The system isn't broken.
-> It’s just waiting to be understood.
+> It's just waiting to be understood.